-Desired Outcome Performance Performance Threshold Overall Outcome Specific Outcomes Objective Target Tolerance Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure compliance with NetOps and Infrastructure Solutions deliverables requirements Deliver the NetOps and Infrastructure Solutions w/ predetermined outcomes and on time Documentation submitted IAW CDRL A001 verifies the task order was completed on time 98% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure compliance with NetOps and Infrastructure Solutions Customer Support requirements Customer Support Availability for NetOps and Infrastructure Solutions provided under contract 24x7 Live Customer Support assistance is provided if required by task order 98% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure completed task orders are invoiced and submitted to the Government in a timely manner.
+Desired Outcome Performance Performance Threshold Overall Outcome Specific Outcomes Objective Target Tolerance Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure compliance with NetOps and Infrastructure Solutions Customer Support requirements Customer Support Availability for NetOps and Infrastructure Solutions provided under contract 24x7 Live Customer Support assistance is provided if required by task order 98% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure completed task orders are invoiced and submitted to the Government in a timely manner.
 Invoices are received by the Government from the contractor within 30 calendar days of completion of task order.
-Documentation submitted IAW CDRL A001 verifies invoices were submitted on time 99% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure delivery of all CDRLs by the contractor within the timeframe identified Completed on time or ahead of schedule CDRLs are delivered as identified 98% of the time
+Documentation submitted IAW CDRL A001 verifies invoices were submitted on time 99% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure delivery of all CDRLs by the contractor within the timeframe identified Completed on time or ahead of schedule CDRLs (IDIQ-level) are delivered as identified 98% of the time Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure adherence to quality requirements of all CDRLs by the contractor Quality CDRLs (conforming to design, specification or requirements) are delivered according to performance parameters Quality CDRLs (IDIQ- level) are delivered as identified 98% of the time

-Compliance with NetOps and Infrastructure Solutions support requirements (delivery, quality) Ensure adherence to quality requirements of all CDRLs by the contractor Quality CDRLs (conforming to design, specification or requirements) are delivered according to performance parameters Quality CDRLs are delivered as identified 98% of the time Compliance with NetOps and Infrastructure Solutions Requirements Ensure NetOps and Infrastructure Solutions provided by the contractor are fulfilled within the timeframe identified by the task order Task orders are completed on time or ahead of schedule Documentation submitted IAW CDRL A001 verifies task order was completed on time 98% of the time In addition, small business companion contract awardees that elect to take advantage of provisions outlined in clauses H139 & H140 must also comply with the following outcome: Compliance with Small Business Subcontracting Requirements Contractor meets small business requirements SB requirements listed in Clause H133 are met Documentation submitted, Exhibit B, CDRL B002, verifies SB requirements were met 100% of the time
+Compliance with NetOps and Infrastructure Solutions Requirements Ensure NetOps and Infrastructure Solutions provided by the contractor are fulfilled within the timeframe identified by the task order Task orders are completed on time or ahead of schedule Task orders are completed on schedule as agreed upon with Government customer 98% of the time In addition, small business companion contract awardees that elect to take advantage of provisions outlined in clauses H139 & H140 must also comply with the following outcome: Compliance with Small Business Subcontracting Requirements Contractor meets small business requirements SB requirements listed in Clause H133 are met Documentation submitted, Exhibit B, CDRL B002, verifies SB requirements were met 100% of the time